pestphp/docs/plugins/creating-plugins.md

 Methods can also be added for the `$this` variable inside closures, or to higher order tests.

 We are going to add a trait and tell Pest to use it.
-We are going to call our imaginery plugin `MyPlugin`.
+We are going to call our imaginary plugin `MyPlugin`.
-For writing your own plugin, choice your own name and make sure you adjust all occurences in the following code.
+For writing your own plugin, choice your own name and make sure you adjust all occurrences in the following code.

 First, let's create our trait directly in `src/MyPluginTrait.php`: